Qorvis

-Qorvis is an international Washington, D.C.-based public relations, advertising, media relations and crisis communications firm.
-It was acquired by the Publicis Groupe in January 2014, and became Qorvis/MSLGroup.On December 31, 2022, Qorvis was sold by Publicis to a group led by long-time Qorvis executive Matt J. Lauer.
+Qorvis is an international Washington, D.C.–based management consulting, public affairs, regulatory and strategic communications firm.
+It was acquired by the Publicis Groupe in January 2014, and became Qorvis/MSLGroup.
+On December 31, 2022, Qorvis was sold by Publicis to a group led by long-time Qorvis executive Matt J. Lauer.

 Qorvis provides public relations (PR) representation on behalf of a range of public companies, financial services firms, sovereign nations, and wealthy individuals.
-During the late-2000s financial crisis, Qorvis represented Wells Fargo and AIG.
+During the 2008 financial crisis, Qorvis represented Wells Fargo and AIG.

 History

 Qorvis was founded in August 2000 through the merger of The Poretz Group (investor relations firm serving technology companies), The Weber/Merritt Company (a public affairs and grassroots specialist) and JAS Communications (a public relations and marketing communications agency).

 Michael Petruzzello, former CEO of Weber Shandwick, founded the new PR firm and the managing director.

 Offering traditional public and investor relations services, Qorvis launched with 22 employees and revenues of approximately $14 million in revenues.
 In addition, the law firm Patton Boggs established a strategic alliance with the Qorvis and became its lead investor.
 The CEO described the firm to PR Week as "in the gray area where technology, finance, public affairs and marketing converge".

 During the first six years, the firm added market and consumer research, media training and grassroots lobbying to its services, working for clients such as United Technologies, the Jim Beam liquor family and the Consumer Electronics Association.
 By 2006, the firm had 90 employees in two offices, billing approximately $23 million.

-In 2007, Qorvis extended its services of web design and advertising through the acquisition of boutique advertising agency Sparky’s garage.
+In 2007, Qorvis extended its services of web design and advertising through the acquisition of boutique advertising agency Sparky's garage.